Students can expect cut in contribution fee – Harris

 “They burden younger people with more debt when they come out of college.

+“Our institutions have become adept at ‘doing more with less’ over the past decade of underinvestment.
+We very much look forward to working with Government to enhance the quality and international standing of the Irish technological higher education sector.

+“In today’s world of lifelong learning, higher education is becoming increasingly relevant and pivotal to the sustainability of an educated, capable and experienced workforce and we will continue to drive skills and engagement through our multi-campus institutions and industry partners across Ireland.”

-“We’re also ruling out increasing levies on employers.
-And the answer to every government or societal challenge can’t be charge small and medium businesses more.”
+Mr Harris ruled out increasing levies on employers, adding that “the answer to every government or societal challenge can’t be ‘charge small and medium businesses more’.”

 Mr Harris repeatedly declined to speculate or indicate how much the student contribution charge might be cut by.